eth-educators/ethstaker-guides/MEV-relay-list.md

 # MEV relay list for Goerli testnet

 Here is a list of MEV relays for the Ethereum Goerli test network.
 To add one to your mev-boost configuration, simply copy and paste the *Relay URL* in your `-relays` flag value.
 You can add multiple relays comma-separated to the `-relays` flag, like this: `-relays https://relay1,https://relay2`.
-If you are using multiple relays, the current algorithm for mev-boost will select the relay that offers you the most profit..
+If you are using multiple relays, the current algorithm for mev-boost will select the relay that offers you the most profit.

 Selecting your relays **can be an important decision** for some stakers.
 You should do your own diligence when selecting which relay you want to use.